xgeoff/glyph/README.md

-Here’s a draft overview suitable for the README landing page of your Glyph project:

----

 # 🌟 Glyph Programming Language

 **Glyph** is a modern, statically typed programming language designed for seamless compilation to both **WebAssembly (WASM)** and the **Java Virtual Machine (JVM)**.
 It blends the expressive syntax of Groovy and Kotlin with the performance-conscious mindset of systems languages—optimized for cloud-native, serverless, and edge-computing use cases.